-- For boys: plain black or grey colour. - For girls: must be ankle length white socks or full black tights.
+- For boys: plain black or grey colour. - For girls: must be ankle length white or black socks or full black tights.
 Leggings, leg warmers & knee high socks/tights are not allowed.
+Bows/ribbons on socks are not permitted.

 Trousers (boys or girls)